-(6)Union citizens or natural persons who benefit from rights conferred upon them by Union law and legal persons established in the Union should be able to effectively enjoy the freedom to have access to independent, free and pluralistic media services in the internal market.
+(6) Recipients of media services in the Union (natural persons who are nationals of Member States or benefit from rights conferred upon them by Union law and legal persons established in the Union) should be able to effectively enjoy the freedom to receive free and pluralistic media services in the internal market.
 In fostering the cross-border flow of media services, a minimum level of protection of service recipients should be ensured in the internal market.
 That would be in compliance with the right to receive and impart information pursuant to Article 11 of the Charter of Fundamental Rights of the European Union ('the Charter').
-It is thus necessary to harmonise certain aspects thus necessary to harmonise certain aspects of national rules related to media services.
+It is thus necessary to harmonise certain aspects of national rules related to media services.
 In the final report of the Conference on the Future of Europe, citizens called on the EU to further promote media independence and pluralism, in particular by introducing legislation addressing threats to media independence through EU-wide minimum standards46.